DynamoDS/RefineryToolkits/README.md

 This project is licensed under the Apache 2.0 License - see the [LICENSE FILE](https://github.com/DynamoDS/RefineryToolkits/tree/master/LICENSE) for details.

-We do our best comply with all license conditions and restrictions, so please let us know if you have any questions or spot anything out of order.

 ### Packages used

 This project uses the third-party packages listed below, whose licenses are available in the [docs](https://github.com/DynamoDS/RefineryToolkits/tree/master/docs) folder as per their MIT license requirements.